bernatvadell/WebApi.Proxy/README.md

 }
 ```

-or if you only apply this UrlBuilder for a specific controller
+or, if you only apply this UrlBuilder for a specific controller

 ```
 [UrlBuilder(typeof(MyCustomUrlBuilder))]